-Mount the front panel shield on the RF board as shown in Figure 13, then mount a 2D fastener on each ear at the top of the shield as shown.
+Mount a 2D fastener on each ear of the front panel shield, and then mount the shield on the RF board as shown in Figure 13.
 Be sure the 2D fasteners are oriented with the widest part between the two holes and the edge toward the outside as shown.